LauraBertola/Tutorials/RADseq/Ipyrad.md

 cheetah.migrate  cheetah.snps.hdf5  cheetah.ugeno
 ```

-ipyrad always creates the `cheetah.loci` file, as this is our internal format, as well as the `cheetah_stats.txt` file, which reports final statistics for the assembly (more below).
+Ipyrad always creates the `cheetah.loci` file, as this is our internal format, as well as the `cheetah_stats.txt` file, which reports final statistics for the assembly (more below).
 The other files created fall in to 2 categories: files that contain the full sequence (i.e. the `cheetah.phy` and `cheetah.seqs.hdf5` files) and files that contain only variable sites (i.e. the `cheetah.snps` and `cheetah.snps.hdf5` files).
 The `cheetah.snpsmap` is a file which maps SNPs to loci, which is used downstream in the analysis toolkit for sampling unlinked SNPs.
+You'll also see that there are some output files which have a 'u' in there format, e.g. .ustr and .ugeno.
+These files contain only one SNP per locus, while the normal .str and .geno file may contain SNPs from the same locus.
+For downstream analyses, it is often good to use data with a single SNP per locus to avoid linkage.

 The most informative, human-readable file here is `cheetah_stats.txt` which gives extensive and detailed stats about the final assembly.
 A quick overview of the different sections of this file: